Syed-Ayan-Ali/rag-testing-framework-cli/PDF_PARSER_README.md

 pip install pypdfium2>=4.0.0
 ```

-**Note**: The `requirements.txt` file in this package is for reference only.
-Clients should install pypdfium2 in their own environment, not use the package's requirements.txt.
+**Note**: The package uses an embedded Python script approach, eliminating the need for external `.py` files and solving the npm packaging issue.

 ## Usage